189th Airlift Wing: Tactical Airlift

-On 1 October 1986, the unit was redesignated as the 189th Tactical Airlift Group and converted to the C-130 aircraft.
+On 1 October 1986, the unit was redesignated the 189th Tactical Airlift Group and converted to the C-130 aircraft.
 The mission squadron was redesignated as the 154th Tactical Airlift Training Squadron and assumed a proportionate share of initial aircrew qualification training, from the 314th Tactical Airlift Wing, Little Rock AFB.
 Student training began on 25 September 1986.

 During Desert Shield/Desert Storm, 135 members were activated and served in both CONUS and OCONUS locations.
 Aircrews from the 189th flew 123 mission sorties in support of Desert Shield/Desert Storm without affecting the unit's day-to-day aircrew training mission.

-On 16 April 1992, the 189th Tactical Airlift Group was officially redesignated as the 189th Airlift Group, and the 154th Tactical Airlift Training Squadron was redesignated as the 154th Training Squadron, Arkansas Air National Guard.
+On 16 April 1992, the 189th was redesignated as the 189th Airlift Group, and the 154th Tactical Airlift Training Squadron was redesignated as the 154th Training Squadron.
 On 1 October 1995, the 189th Airlift Group was designated as the 189th Airlift Wing.
 The 189th AW was the first Air National Guard unit in the country to be located on an active duty Air Force base flying the same type aircraft as its active duty counterpart, and performing the same day-to-day mission.
 The 189th Airlift Wing transitioned from the C-130E to the C-130H aircraft during 2010.
 That same year the 189th Airlift Wing was selected as the lead unit for the C-130 AMP (Avionics Modernization Program) transition.